 Her mother looks up, “You think about it and do what you think is best.
 But this boy is not your average boy, not if he can cook these biscuits this well.
 They’re a very difficult recipe; that, I know.”

-Getting Dani on the phone, she says, "Dani, I've a job offer from your brother, Gordie.
-It's a very good offer.
-But I'm worried if we can get the business off the ground.
+After getting Dani on the phone she says, “Dani, I’ve a job offer from your brother, Gordie.
+It’s a very good offer.
+But I’m worried if we can get the business off the ground.
 Getting the initial loan is the only real problem.
-Neither of us has a good enough track record to get a half million dollar loan."
+Neither of us has a good enough track record to get a half million dollar loan.”

-In a serious voice, Dani replies, "Cell, please accept I've a very clear understanding of Gordie's strengths and weaknesses.
-Any comments I make aren't tinged by any bias, despite, like my sisters, having an almost mystical belief in him being able to do anything he puts his mind to doing.
-Everything he's set his mind to do, he's done.
-If an obstruction occurs it may delay him; but he'll find a way around it, over it, or through it.
-He's the classical irresistible force.
-There are things I could tell you, but I'm not allowed to."
-She takes a deep breath, "This job may be risky to start with, it may be hard work, but it'll work and be profitable.
+In a serious voice Dani replies, “Cell, please accept I’ve a very clear understanding of Gordie’s strengths and weaknesses.
+Any comments I make aren’t tinged by any bias, despite, like my sisters, I have an almost mystical belief in him being able to do anything he puts his mind to do.
+Everything he’s set his mind to do, he’s done.
+If an obstruction occurs it may delay him; but he’ll find a way around it, over it, or through it.
+He’s the classical irresistible force.
+There are things I could tell you, but I’m not allowed to.”
+She takes a deep breath, “This job may be risky to start with, it may be hard work, but it’ll work and be profitable.
 Gordie has never failed at anything.
-He's nine, nearly ten, years old and just about to qualify as a medical doctor.
-He's worked his way through all the medical technician levels and is finishing the doctor crossover course.
+He’s nine, nearly ten, years old, and just about to qualify as a medical doctor.
+He’s worked his way through all the medical technician levels, and is now finishing the doctor crossover course.
 Many older people doing the same courses are well behind him or dropped out.
 You work out the risks for yourself.
-But if it were me I'd take the job.
-Sure, it may be lean for a while, but it'll pay off.
-He's not your average boy his age, he's a certified high genius, take that into account."
+But if it were me I’d take the job.
+Sure, it may be lean for a while with some early problems with regards to the financing, but it’ll pay off.
+He’s not your average boy his age, he’s a certified high genius, take that into account.”

-One friend whose husband is in the construction industry, says, "Marcella, I don't know if it's true.
+One friend whose husband is in the construction industry says, “Marcella, I don’t know if it’s true.
 But the gossip is young Gordie was responsible for organising the construction of the Happy Reunion Hospital in Kotel.
 The story is he convinced some people to donate the sixty-eight million dollars to build the hospital.
-I've not been able to confirm that, but all the money came from private donations.
-It wasn't on any government or Tribal Council construction project lists.
-Yet it just popped up and needed to be done very quick; and by local workers only, to keep the money in the region.
+I’ve not been able to confirm that, but all the money came from private donations.
+It wasn’t on any government or Tribal Council construction project lists.
+Yet it just popped up, and it needed to be done very quickly; and by local workers only, to keep the money in the region.
 Gordie was part of the official opening by the Queen.
-She, and several of those who know where the money came from, smiled at him whenever they talked of the huge efforts of people in raising the funds and making the hospital possible."
-They both wonder about the implications of this, and can't think of any other reason for him to be at the ceremony if he wasn't involved.
+She, and several of those who know where the money came from, smiled at him whenever they talked of the huge efforts of people in raising the funds to make the hospital possible.”
+They both wonder about the implications of this, and can’t think of any other reason for him to be at the ceremony if he wasn’t involved.

 Another friend gives her some gossip about him saving several girls from a wild animal attack some years ago.

-Marcella walks over and talks to him, they chat about minor matters for some time.
-She asks him, "Gordie, are you rich?"
+Marcella walks over to talk to him, they chat about minor matters for some time.
+She asks him, “Gordie, are you rich?”

 He looks up, “Not yet, but I will be after you help make me rich.”
 She laughs.
 He adds, “At the moment I’ve about eighty thousand dollars in the bank.
 Rewards from some bank robbers I stopped in Carmel some years back.”
 She stares at him, “I taught some bank robbers with guns little boys with knives are just as dangerous as security guards with guns.
 One fellow found out you can’t draw a pistol while your hand is pinned to your coat by a finger knife.
 And another learnt how hard it is to stand with finger knives in both your thighs.
 None thought a kid could be a problem to them, how wrong they were!”